39 Different Types of Edible Mushrooms

 Are Mushrooms Healthy?

-Aside from the potential toxins and allergic reactions possible with a handful of edible mushrooms, these friendly fungi are actually quite good for you.
-They are packed with nutrients and unique phytochemicals that are not readily available in vegetables, fruits, or meat.
+Yes, these friendly fungi are actually quite good for you.
+Edible mushrooms are packed with nutrients and unique phytochemicals that are not readily available in vegetables, fruits, or meat.
+They’re also a naturally fat-free food, are high in fiber, and contain antioxidants, B vitamins, copper, and potassium.

 What Exactly Is a Mushroom?